 Applications for public transit bus upgrade/replacement were accepted April through June 14, 2019.
 Up to $700,000 was made available for the upgrade/replacement of eligible public transit buses, with a requirement of 80% matching funds from applicants.
 AEA received one application from the City and Borough of Juneau, Capital Transit.
 Capital Transit will be awarded $233,960 towards the purchase of an all-electric transit bus and associated charging infrastructure.

-The funds will be made available to each of the areas as early as summer 2019.
+The funds will be made available to each of the areas as early as spring 2020.
 The Contiguous Statewide Road System will have two components; one along the highway system connecting communities and another within communities.
 Communities along the Contiguous Statewide Road System and other isolated communities throughout the state will each be required to develop a community-wide comprehensive plan that includes input from stakeholders such as AEA, DEC, utilities, statewide and local transportation planners, local government, fleet owners, electric vehicle owners, and car dealerships.
 The plans will include locations of existing infrastructure and proposed locations for new level 2 charging stations; rationale, criteria, and process for site selections; prioritization of site installation; schedule; and responsible entity for plan implementation.
 Following plan approval, selected sites will need to include agreements with the entities who will own and maintain each site (e.g., local utility or government) for a period of five years.
 All installations will be required to have interoperability.

 To fully leverage federal funds for projects in rural Alaska, Alaska intends to set aside approximately $250,000 of the EMT annually for the state’s voluntary match under the State DERA program for five years.
 VW State Trust funds will be made available for these projects winter 2018/2019, spring 2019, spring 2020 and spring 2021.
 The Alaska Energy Authority will determine which projects receive VW Trust funding based on the same criteria used to prioritize state Rural System Power Upgrade (RPSU) projects.